neos/doctools/TheDefinitiveGuide/PartI/Object-OrientedProgramming.rst

 Why Object Orientation after all?
 =================================

-Surely some users will ask themselves why they should develop object orientated in the first place.
+Surely some users will ask themselves why they should develop object oriented in the first place.
 Why not (just like until now) keep on developing procedural, thus stringing together functions.

-..
 If we look at the roughly 4.300 extensions available for TYPO3 at the moment, we'll see that they are built with a class by default - but have been completed by the extension developer in a procedural way in about 95% of all cases.

 Procedural programming has some severe disadvantages though:

 - Properties and methods belonging together with regard to content can not be united.
 This methodology, called **Encapsulation** in Object Orientation, is necessary, if only because of clear arrangement.
 - It is rather difficult to re-use code
 - All properties can be altered everywhere throughout the code.
 This leads to hard-to-find errors.
 - Procedural code gets confusing easily.
 This is called Spaghetti code.

 Furthermore Object Orientation mirrors the real world: Real objects exist, and they all have properties and (most of them) methods.
 This fact is now